niftools/pyffi/niftools/contrib/PyFFI/README.txt

 $ easy_install http://pyffi.svn.sourceforge.net/svnroot/pyffi/trunk/

-to download and install the packages you need.
+to download and install PyFFI you need.
+All scripts will reside in the Python scripts folder on Windows, or in /usr/bin on linux.
 For NifVis you also need:

 $ easy_install PyOpenGL
 $ easy_install numpy